 Your specific advisor is not listed, but the location of your advisor can be found at the top of your degree audit under “Student View”.

 Yes.
 Like other processes you use through my.UDC, Degree Works is accessed through your secure login.
 Remember that your advisor, faculty, and selected staff will be able to view the information contained in Degree Works.

 No. Degree Works is a snapshot of courses taken, in-progress, and planned.
 Registration will continue to be available through the “Academics” tab on my.UDC.

 Yes.
 Degree Works is laid out in block format displaying degree, general education, major, concentration, and certificate requirements.
-Look for unchecked boxes to identify requirements that you still need to complete?
-You will still need to review your academic plan to determine the order in which courses need to be taken.
+Look for unchecked boxes to identify requirements that you still need to complete.

 Degree Works counts completed and In-Progress courses (currently in-progress and future courses that you have registered for) in the “Credits Applied” category.